JoseRivas1998/complete-web-development-introduction/004_html_attributes/html_attributes.md

 ## Links

-Know that we know about attributes, we can now create links on our web page!
+Now that we know about attributes, we can now create links on our web page!
 Links are basically what make the internet the vast network that we all know and love.
 With links, you can start making web sites that are made up of multiple pages.
-Links are creating using the anchor element.
+Links are created using the anchor element.
 An anchor element can link you to a different part of a web page, to another page on the same website, or to another website entirely.
 Anchor elements are defined using the `<a>` tag, and the destination of the link is defined with the `href` attribute. `href` stands for Hypertext Reference.
 Let's take a look at an example in a file called `index.html`:

 ```html
 <h1 id="page-title">Fun with Attributes</h1>